jlooper/azure-space-mystery/app/game/rocket/en/rosetta/continue.md

 By the badgers nose, that was a close call.
 You manage to steer away from the comet, just in time.

-Floating just before you is the _monocrystalline solar cell_.
-This must be a part of the ISS's broken element!
+Floating just before you is a _solar cell_.
+This must be a part of the ISS's broken wing!
 You reach out with a robotic arm and pick it up.
 Success!

 <Item id="2"/>